oth-aifiud/Cross-View-Urban-Traffic-Dataset/README.md

       --frame            831 \
       --out              vis_bbox/frame_831.png
 ```
+For whole-dataset processing and evaluation across multiple scenes, use the batch scripts in the batch_scripts/ directory
 ---
 ## Matches Ground Truth Annotation framework
 We provide a Streamlit UI for fast annotation.